Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 Symptoms of chronic pancreatitis

 Often, the initial pathological changes in the tissues of the gland during the development of chronic pancreatitis occur without symptoms.
 Or the symptoms are mild and nonspecific.
-When the first pronounced exacerbation occurs, pathological disorders are already quite significant.
+When the first pronounced exacerbation occurs, the pathological disorders are already quite significant.

 Complications